-How to easily fix Outlook search not working in Windows 10
+How can I fix Outlook search not working properly in Windows 10?

 - Initiate a quick fix

 - Check if the mailbox is indexed correctly